baronsmv/musiclists/README.md

 ## Description

-A command-line tool for downloading, filtering, and transforming top album and track lists from websites like AOTY.org and ProgArchives.com.
+A command-line tool for downloading, filtering, and transforming top album and track lists from music review websites.

 The tool helps you easily aggregate and explore curated album rankings across different platforms, making it ideal for music enthusiasts and data-driven